GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 converted into Bigtable
 columns and the `id` column is used as the row key.
 Note that you could also specify *compound* row keys, which are created by concatenating multiple DataFrame columns together.
+When using compound row keys keep the following restrictions in mind:

+- A binary field of variable length may only occur as the last field in the row key
+- Values for a string field of variable length that are part of a compound row key must always terminate on a unicode null character byte (`U+0000`), and when reading a row key the presence of this byte will be considered the end of that string value.

 #### Catalog with variable column definitions